Understanding Projectile Motion with Derivations

 (Note that the derivative of velocity wrt time is acceleration.
 So once you get the velocity constraint relation, just taking its derivative wrt time will give you the constraint relation for accelerations)

-Q. Give the constraint relations between block A and block B in the setup shown in image alongside
+Write the constraint relations between block A and block B in the setup shown in the image alongside

 Solution: